emacscollective/no-littering/README.md

 ### File names

+* File names are based on the name of the respective Emacs lisp variables and the name of the respective Emacs package.

+* If the name of a path variable ends with `-file`, `-default-file`, `-directory`, `-default-directory`, `, or something similar, then that suffix is usually dropped from the file name.

+* If applicable, the appropriate extension is added to the file name so that files are visited using the appropriate major-modes and also to provide a hint about the kind of data stored in the file.
+E.g. if a file contains an S-expression, then the suffix should be `*.el`.

-If a package has only one persistent data file, then that is placed in `no-littering-var-directory' itself.
-If a package has multiple files, then they are placed in a subdirectory, whose file name is the name of the package.
-Likewise for a package's configuration files.
+* If a package has only one data file, then that is usually placed in `no-littering-var-directory` itself.
+Likewise if a package has only one config file, then that is placed in `no-littering-etc-directory` itself.

-Additonally a file name should:
+* If a package has multiple data (or config files), then those files are placed in a subdirectory of `no-littering-var-directory` (or `no-littering-var-directory`).

+* If a subdirectory is used for a package's data (or config) file variables, then the name of the directory should match the name of the package in most cases.

+* If the name of the package and the prefix of the variable do not match, then we prefer the name of the package.

+* A package that provides a "framework" for other packages to use, then we may reuse its directories for other packages that make use of that framework or otherwise "extend" the "main package".
+E.g. we place all `helm` related files in `helm/`.

+* If a package only defines a single variable that specifies a data (or config) directory, then the directory name should never-the-less be just the package name.
+E.g. the path used for `sx-cache-directory` from the `sx` package is `sx/cache/`, not `sx-cache/`.

+* However if the name of the directory variable implies that the package won't ever define any data (or config) files that won't be placed in that directory, then we use a top-level directory.
+E.g. when the name of the variable is `<package>-directory`, in which case we would use just `<package>/` as the path.

-1. Share the prefix of the package that uses it.
+* File names share the prefix of the package where the variable is defined.
 For files that are located in a a subdirectory, the name of the directory counts as the prefix.

-2. Reflect the name of the elisp variable that references it.
-If you only know the name of the file, it should be trivial to find the variable that references that file in Emacs (e.g. to find its documentation).

-3. Use appropriate extensions (if applicable) to signal the content of the file and to trigger the correct major-mode.

 ### Ordering and alignment